Christopherdillard99/Christopherdillard99/README.md

 - 📫 How to reach me **let's connect at www.linkedin.com/in/dillardchristopher**

 - ⚡ Fun fact **I am a triple citizen of the US, UK, and Germany and have previously lived in Spain, por lo que también hablo español :) I love learning new recipes almost as much as trying the food and can play the piano and saxophone thanks to my past in Marching Band.
-I'm also an Eagle Scout and once ran the Marine Corps Marathon in Washington, DC.**
+I'm also an Eagle Scout and once ran the Marine Corps Marathon in Washington, D.C.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">